 "According to Moz’s 2018 Local Search Ranking Factors, review signals are the third most influential factor of Local Map pack rankings at 15.44 percent and the seventh-most influential factor of organic rankings at 6.47 percent.
 While reviews on third-party platforms don’t pass SEO rank signals through to your website to improve performance, at Silverback, we’ve found the platforms like Yelp tend to rank well for service-related local searches.”

-Businesses that fail to proactively encourage customer reviews (within the fickle guidelines of key platforms, of course) or resolve customer service issues should expect to see bad things online — and their potential customers will, too.
+Businesses that fail to proactively encourage customer reviews (within the fickle guidelines of key platforms, of course) or resolve customer service issues as a key part of their retail marketing strategy should expect to see bad things online — and their potential customers will, too.

 4. An SEO program that doesn’t stay current is a great way to tank digital visibility.

 Google’s search algorithm is tweaked several hundred times each year.
-If a business expects to get by with a strategy that fails to account for voice search, mobile search, Featured Snippets or other game-changers, good luck.
+If a business expects to get by with a retail marketing strategy that fails to account for voice search, mobile search, featured snippets or other game-changers, good luck.

 What are some ways retailers can tack into the new search headwinds?

 “Two ways: a strong Local SEO presence and optimized editorial content,” Amy says.
 “For users asking about location information, such as ‘where is’ or ‘where are’ questions, Google often pulls in the first results that rank in the Local Map Pack for that phrase.
 It’s important that your Google My Business profiles for all physical locations are completely optimized.
 Editorial content is also a great way to effectively target Featured Snippets and Answer Boxes that Google often pulls for voice search.

 "There are tools and strategies to help figure out what keywords Google is pulling Featured Snippets or the People Also Ask feature.
 Start to generate content that flat-out answers questions.”

 5. The retail marketing strategy isn’t focused on the future.